benchristel/the-timeless-way-of-programming/README.md

 from the non-printable ones.
 They are instructions that tell a machine to print (or store) a character.
 They are code; maybe not for *our* processor, but certainly for someone else's.

+## For Users

+If you don't understand why things work when they work, you won't be able to fix them when they don't.

+Programmers are also users.

+## The properties of a nice computer system

+- The computer's effects on the other machines it controls are the transparent and predictable consequence of my (the user's) actions.
+- The computer's effects flow smoothly from my desires as a human, not from arbitrary things that the computer "wants" me to do.
+- I can see and understand what the computer is going to do before it does it.
+- When something fails, it fails because of an obvious and natural constraint of the hardware or other resource.
+- Failures are surfaced to the user in an honest and transparent way.
+- Failures have an obvious fix.
+The "right" fix may be a little more work.
+- The user can work most effectively by interacting with all levels of abstraction in about equal proportions.
+As a result, users are comfortable dropping down to the lowest level of abstraction when required to fix problems.
+- The lowest level of abstraction is a comfortable place to work.
+- Every single part is simple.
+Their aggregate is also simple.

+### Software

+- There are standard UI components that make sense for >90% of cases.
+- The operating system makes it easy for software to use the standard components, but does not require it.
+- GUIs incorporate plain text.
+Console-type UIs may incorporate graphics.
+- All software has a programmatic interface.